 Take a look at our status page which will let you know which shows are unavailable.

 It may not be available where you live

-Certain programmes on ITV aren’t available to some of our viewers in Northern Ireland and some parts of Scotland, but don’t panic - you can still watch them on either UTV or STV’s services.
+Certain programmes on ITV aren’t available to some of our viewers in some parts of Scotland, but don’t panic - you can still watch them STV’s services.
 This is why we need to check your location when you first start using the ITV Hub.

 If you're outside of the UK and want to watch ITV shows, some of our programmes are available on ITV Essentials, where you can purchase a holiday pass or a monthly subscription to watch.

 The show may have expired

 Most of our shows that have been on the telly are available to watch on the ITV Hub for 30 days, but occasionally a show will be available for a limited time (under the usual 30 days) so you’ll need to be quick!

 It may be an ITV Encore show